| Información | Jensen Lewis Bldg 2 dormitorios, 1 baño, Dentro de la casa: 1515 ft2, 141m2, edificio tiene 63 viviendas, edificio tiene 7 pisos |

 ¿BUSCANDO UN LIENZO EN BLANCO?

-¿UN LOFT CLÁSICO EN NYC CON TECHOS DE 12.5”?
+¿UN CLÁSICO LOFT DE NUEVA YORK CON TECHOS DE 12.5 PIES?

 El plano de planta actual muestra los dormitorios interiores originales con loft, baño, conexión para lavadora y secadora y cocina.
-Ubicada en uno de los edificios pre-guerra más icónicos e históricos de Chelsea, ¡esta propiedad podría ser la oportunidad más emocionante en el mercado hoy!
+Ubicada en uno de los edificios pre-guerra más icónicos e históricos de Chelsea, ¡esta propiedad puede ser la oportunidad más emocionante en el mercado hoy!

 ¡Las historias que estas paredes podrían contar!

-RE-LISTED - All showings are by appointment, please contact the listing agent through Corcoran.com
+All showings are by appointment, please contact the listing agent through Corcoran.com

 SEEKING A BLANK CANVAS?